This Fact Sheet is not relevant in your jurisdiction

 - disabled; or

 If your supplier is threatening disconnection of your supply and you are in one of these groups, let your energy provider know straight away.
-You can also get help from the Citizens Advice consumer helpline.
+You can also get help from energyadvice.scot.
 See the Useful contacts section for details.

-Energy UK has a Safety Net policy which gives vulnerable customers protection from disconnection throughout the year.
-Under the Safety Net, member suppliers will not knowingly disconnect you at any time of year if, for reasons of age, health, disability or severe financial insecurity, you cannot protect your personal welfare or the personal welfare of other members of the household.
-Check to see if your supplier has signed up to the Safety Net, as not all suppliers have.
-If you can benefit from the protection in this policy, tell your supplier that you are vulnerable and need an affordable way of paying for your energy supply.
+Check to see if your supplier has signed up to the Vulnerability Commitment, as not all suppliers have.
+If you can benefit from the protections offered by the Commitment, tell your supplier that you are vulnerable and need an affordable way of paying for your energy supply.
 Also ask to be put on the supplier’s Priority Services Register, if you have not already done this.

 If you have not paid your energy bill after 28 days from the date of the bill, your supplier can start action that could lead to disconnection.